 Advanced Periodontal Care

-Periodontal disease is often first recognized when a patient notices their gums have become red and swollen.
-This stage of gum disease is called gingivitis, and it is the mildest form of the disease.
+The first stage of gum disease is called gingivitis, and it is the mildest form of the disease.
 Patients often recognize the symptoms of gingivitis when they brush their teeth or floss, which causes their sensitive, inflamed gums to bleed.

 How is Periodontal Disease Treated?